I love to play my favourite songs on the car stereo while driving, and one day I noticed that there were scratches on it, and it looked ugly.

 - First, unplug the car stereo from the battery by removing battery leads.

-- Now clean the screen with a microfiber cloth to remove dirt, then take a cotton cloth and apply a small amount of toothpaste to it.
+- Now clean the screen with a microfiber cloth to remove dirt, then take a soft cloth and apply a small amount of toothpaste to it.

 - Rub toothpaste cloth gently on the car stereo screen in a circular motion.
 Don’t put pressure on the screen, otherwise, it will harm your car stereo touch functionality.